Academic Catalog

 Description

 Learn how to design virtual reality (VR) games and immersive experiences.
-Students will be introduced to conceptual theory, design techniques, and project management skills for building successful VR games and immersive experiences.
+Students are introduced to conceptual theory, design techniques, and project management skills for building successful VR games and immersive experiences.
 Topics include ideation, concept development, character design, environment design, 3-D animation, and sound and lighting design for VR games and immersive experiences.
-Students will complete hands-on projects that progress through the phases of designing VR games and immersive experiences, from ideation through to final production while developing proficiency with professional software for VR game and immersive experience design.
+Students complete hands-on projects that progress through the phases of designing VR games and immersive experiences, from ideation through to final production, while developing proficiency with professional software for VR game and immersive experience design.

 Course Objectives